Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: Numerical Results

 \subsection{Phase Transition for Reaching the Desired Points}

-To further illustrate the phase transition from the infeasibility to feasibility, we plot the probability of reaching a desired point in Fig.~\ref{recovering_1}.
+To further illustrate the phase transition from infeasibility to feasibility, we plot the probability of reaching a desired point in Fig.~\ref{recovering_1}.
 We choose $y_1,\ldots, y_K$ to be random points on the complex unit circle and aim to synthesize $\mathbf{Y}=[y_1,\ldots,y_K]^T$ as the desired point.
 We increase the transmit power to $P=10$ in order to make the desired points to be in the feasible region (should the region exist).
 This is to avoid the situation in which the infeasibility is due to the transmit power being too low.

 Fig.~\ref{recovering_1} shows the probability of successful synthesis against the number of elements at the RIS.
 It illustrates the phase transition with respect to $N$.
 The number of transmit antennas is $M=2$.
-The cases for $K=4,~6,~8$ are plotted in the same scale.
+The cases for $K=4,~6,~8$ are plotted on the same scale.
 Each plot is generated by solving \eqref{slp2} for the scenarios with or without the direct path, respectively, over 1000 channel realizations.
-From Fig.~\ref{recovering_1}, we observe that the phase transition have the median at around $N=2K-2M+1$ for the case of without the direct path, and $N=2K-2M$ with the direct path, which verifies the DoF results.
-Further, there is a gap of $1$ RIS element between the two cases, which correspond to the $1/2$ dimension difference in the DoF result.
+From Fig.~\ref{recovering_1}, we observe that the phase transition has a median at around $N=2K-2M+1$ for the case of without the direct path, and $N=2K-2M$ with the direct path, which verifies the DoF results.
+Further, there is a gap of one RIS element between the two cases, which corresponds to the $1/2$ dimension difference in the DoF result.
 This matches Theorem \ref{theoremNneqK} and Theorem \ref{theorem_DoFdirect}.

 To further illustrate the phase transition, Fig.~\ref{errorbar} shows the number of RIS elements corresponding to the $20$, $50$ and $80$ percentile probabilities of successfully synthesizing a received vector $\mathbf{Y}$ with $K$ antennas.
 The theoretical DoF curves of $N=2K-2M$ and $N=2K-2M+1$ are also plotted, for the scenarios with and without the direct path, respectively.
 From Fig.~\ref{errorbar}, we observe that the theoretical DoF curves are slightly below the $50$-percentile points.
 The gap between the $80$-percentile points and the theoretical DoF curves is about $1$ to $2$ RIS elements, and the gap between the $20$-percentile points and the theoretical DoF curves is about $0$ to $1$ RIS element.
 These results verify the theoretical analysis.
 It also shows that to ensure consistent feasibility of synthesizing a received vector, it is important to have slightly more than the minimum number of RIS elements.